rchaganti/DSCResources/cHyper-V/README.md

 - [cVMSwitch](https://github.com/rchaganti/DSCResources/tree/master/cHyper-V/DSCResources/cVMSwitch) is used to create virtual machine switches.
 - [cSwitchEmbeddedTeam](https://github.com/rchaganti/DSCResources/tree/master/cHyper-V/DSCResources/cSwitchEmbeddedTeam) is used to create switch embedded team VM switches on Server 2014 TP4 and above.
+- [cNatSwitch](https://github.com/rchaganti/DSCResources/tree/master/cHyper-V/DSCResources/cNatSwitch) is used to deploy a VM switch of NAT type.
 - [cVMNetworkAdapter](https://github.com/rchaganti/DSCResources/tree/master/cHyper-V/DSCResources/cVMNetworkAdapter) is used to create VM network adapters to attach to either management OS or the virtual machines.
 - [cVMNetworkAdapterSettings](https://github.com/rchaganti/DSCResources/tree/master/cHyper-V/DSCResources/cVMNetworkAdapterSettings) is used to configure VM network adapter settings such as bandwidth weights, port mirroring, DHCP guard, MAC address spoofing, etc.
 - [cVMNetworkAdapterVlan](https://github.com/rchaganti/DSCResources/tree/master/cHyper-V/DSCResources/cVMNetworkAdapterVlan) is used to configure VLANs on virtual network adapters either in the management OS or virtual machines.